smmckay/quex-mirror/doc/source/02-syntax/number-format.rst

 Number Format
 =============

-Numbers in Quex are specified in a way similar to what is common practice in many programming languages such as C, Python, Java, etc. -- with some convenient extensions.
+Numbers are specified in a way similar to what is common practice in many programming languages such as C, Python, Java, etc. -- with some convenient extensions.
 The number formats are presented in table :ref:`table:number-formats`.

  .. _table:number-formats: